First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 What funding is currently available and who is eligible to apply?

-• The Community Opportunities Flexible Fund provides a broad range of grants, stipends, contracts, honoraria, and related expenditures of $2,500–$85,000 to organizations and volunteer efforts.
-Funding may be used to change systems affecting children prenatal to 5 and their families by helping to build community connections and voice of the people most impacted.
-No deadline; applications are open as of July 10th, 2023.
+The Community Opportunities Flexible Fund provides a broad range of grants, stipends, contracts, and related expenditures of $2,500–$40,000.
+Funding may be used to help build community connections and elevate the voices of those with lived experience in an effort to change systems affecting children prenatal to 5 and their families.
+Upcoming deadlines: December 20, 2024, and February 14, 2025.
+APPLICATION COMING SOON!

 All the details are in the program guidelines below.
-For an overview of the basics, check out our informational video and slide deck.
+For an overview of the basics, check out our informational video and slide deck [COMING SOON].

 OVERVIEW